ryantzr1/julian/README.md

 ## 🌎 A Global Quandary

-The language learning conundrum is not a lone battle.
-As per UNESCO, a staggering 40% of students worldwide lack access to education in their mother tongue.
-It's more than just a dalliance with a new language; it's about availing education, securing jobs, making informed choices, and breaking the shackles of poverty.
+The struggle with language learning is a global narrative.
+UNESCO reports that a whopping 40% of students globally are deprived of education in their native tongue.
+This challenge transcends mere hobby learning; it's about enabling education, securing employment, making informed decisions, and escaping the clutches of poverty.

 ## 🚧 The Hurdles